Conserved and non-conserved Noether currents from the quantum effective action: Introduction

 An extension of fluid dynamic equations to include the spin tensor has been proposed and discussed in several recent publications \cite{Becattini:2011ev, Florkowski:2017ruc,Montenegro:2018bcf,Becattini:2018duy,Speranza:2020ilk,Garbiso:2020puw,Gallegos:2021bzp}, partly with the motivation to explain the measurement of the polarization of the hyperon $\Lambda$ produced in high energy nuclear collisions \cite{STAR:2017ckg} (see ref.\ \cite{Becattini:2020ngo} for a review).

-Correlation functions of various conserved and non-conserved currents are also of high interest.
+Correlation functions of conserved and non-conserved currents are also of high interest.
 For example, they can be used to describe critical behaviour in the vicinity of phase transitions.
 In the context of linear or weakly non-linear response theory around equilibrium states they can be used to obtain transport properties, e.\ g.\ through the Kubo relations \cite{Kubo:1957mj, Mori:1959zz, Hosoya:1983id,Teaney:2006nc, Baier:2007ix, Moore:2010bu, Hong:2010at,Floerchinger:2011sc,Jeon:2015dfa}.

-In the present paper we have two main goals.
-The first is to establish a general formalism for obtaining currents associated to different symmetry transformations for the quantum effective action.
-Our focus will be on expectation values of such currents, but the formalism can in a similar way also be used for correlation functions.
-Our discussion will include traditional symmetry transformations that leave the action invariant, but also what we call extended symmetry transformations \cite{Canet:2014cta, Tarpin:2017uzn, Tarpin:2018yvs}.
-The latter do not leave the action invariant but change it in a specific way by a term that is actually known in the macroscopic theory.
-We will argue that such transformations are still very powerful.
-Associated to such extended symmetry transformations are non-conserved Noether currents.

 We will discuss different examples for normal and extended symmetries related to the geometry of space-time for a relativistic quantum field theory.
 These transformations encompass local changes of coordinates (diffeomorphisms), but also transformations in the frame and spin bundles such as local Lorentz transformations, dilatations, and shear transformations.
+While diffeomorphisms can be seen as a conventional gauge transformation, which leaves the action invariant, the situation is more complicated for the other transformations.
+Local dilatations only leave the action invariant in a scale invariant theory (for which a conformal theory is an example), but more generally they should be seen as extended symmetry transformations.
+For local shear transformations and also local Lorentz transformations this is always the case, at least for the class of quantum field theories usually considered.

-The associated currents we discuss encompass two versions of the energy-momentum tensor (a generalization of the canonical energy-momentum tensor to the quantum effective action and the symmetric energy-momentum tensor), the spin current, the dilatation or Weyl current, and the shear current.
+The currents we discuss encompass two versions of the energy-momentum tensor (a generalization of the canonical energy-momentum tensor to the quantum effective action and the symmetric energy-momentum tensor), the spin current, the dilatation or Weyl current, and the shear current.
 The latter three form together a tensor of rank three known as the hypermomentum tensor \cite{1976ZNatA..31..111H,1976ZNatA..31..524H,Hehl:1976kv,PhysRevD.17.428,Hehl:1994ue}.